yarelm/blog/content/post/ai-first-engineering-culture.md

 3. Develop healthy skepticism yourself.
 When someone shows you a sexy demo built using AI in a few hours, dig deeper—ask the skeptics what's rotting under the hood.

-4. Start having forums, guilds, and discussions about AI safety - Listen to the people on the trenches - what concerns them? how do we keep our quality bar high while using AI? how do we adapt the SDLC to fit AI?
+4. Start having forums, guilds, and discussions about AI safety - Listen to the people in the trenches - What concerns them?
+How do we keep our quality bar high while using AI?
+How do we adapt the SDLC to fit AI?
 How do we do proper code reviews for AI-generated code?

 ### ❌ Don't